 Soft and Chewy Oatmeal Flax Chocolate Chip Cookies

-- 1/2 cup coconut oil (melted)
+- 1/2 cup coconut oil (softened, but not fully melted)

 - 1/2 cup light brown sugar (packed)

 - 1 cup old-fashioned whole rolled oats

 - 1 cup all-purpose flour (spooned and leveled)

 - 1 tsp baking soda